ksinha49/ai-workloads/use-cases/README.md

 # Use Cases Overview

-Sample workflows built from the services in this repository live in this directory.
+Use case workflows built from the AI services in this repository live in this directory.
 Each use case demonstrates how multiple services can be composed to solve a specific problem.

 | Use case directory | Description |
 |--------------------|-------------|